-(a) the Beneficiary(ies) has a contract to engage the consultant to work for it and (some of) that work involves tasks to be carried out under the project funded by the grant; (b) the consultant must work under the instructions/supervision of the Beneficiary(ies); (c) the consultant must work in the premises of the Beneficiary(ies) as a member of the project team; (d) the output of the work belongs to the Beneficiary(ies); (e) the costs of employing the consultant are reasonable, are in accordance with the normal practices of the Beneficiary(ies) and are not significantly different from the personnel costs of employees of the same category working under a labour law contract for the Beneficiary(ies); (f) travel and subsistence costs related to such consultants' participation in project meetings or other travel relating to the project is directly paid by the Beneficiary or in any case according to the Beneficiary's own staff procedures. (g) the consultant uses the Beneficiary's(ies) infrastructure (i.e. user of the 'indirect costs').
+- (a) a Beneficiary has a contract to engage the consultant to work for it and (some of) that work involves tasks to be carried out under the Action funded by the grant; - (b) the consultant must work under the instructions/supervision of the Beneficiary; - (c) the consultant must work in the premises of the Beneficiary as a member of the project team;

+- (d) the output of the work belongs to the Beneficiary; - (e) the costs of employing the consultant are reasonable, are in accordance with the normal practices of the Beneficiary and are not significantly different from the personnel costs of employees of the same category working under a labour contract for the Beneficiary; - (f) travel and subsistence costs related to such consultants' participation in project meetings or other travel relating to the Action is directly paid by the Beneficiary or in any case according to the Beneficiary's own staff procedures. - (g) the consultant uses the Beneficiary's infrastructure (i.e. user of the 'indirect costs').

 These conditions describe a de facto situation of subordination, as in a traditional labour contract (regardless of the legal form).
-Therefore in these cases, if the national applicable legislation allows for a de facto employee to be hired under a service contract, and provided that all the conditions stated above (similar costs, property of results, subordination, etc) are satisfied, these service contract may be assimilated to staff costs in the budget and for all useful purposes (for instance procurement rules set out in Annex IV would not apply).
+Therefore in these cases, if the national applicable legislation allows for a de facto employee to be hired under a service contract, and provided that all the conditions stated above (similar costs, property of results, subordination, etc.) are satisfied, these service contracts may be assimilated to staff costs in the Budget and for all useful purposes (for instance procurement principles set out in Annex IV would not apply).

 This is to be evaluated by the Contracting Authority on a case by case basis, so it is strongly suggested to discuss it as soon as possible with the Contracting Authority to avoid any problems.

-Note also that if these conditions are not met, a service contract may still be awarded through the applicable procurement procedures.
-Unless otherwise specified in the Guidelines for Applicants, service contracts meeting these criteria may be charged to heading 1.Human Resources. b) travel and subsistence costs for staff and other persons taking part in the Action, provided they do not exceed those normally borne by the Beneficiary(ies) nor the rates published by the European Commission at the time of such mission; Travel and subsistence costs of any person taking part in the Action are eligible, including staff of the Beneficiary(ies), Associates, Affiliated Entity(ies) and the final Beneficiary(ies).
+Note also that if these conditions are not met, a service contract may still be awarded through the applicable procurement rules.

+Unless otherwise specified in the guidelines for applicants, service contracts meeting these criteria s may be charged to heading 1 - human resources.

+b) travel and subsistence costs for staff and other persons taking part in the Action, provided they do not exceed those normally borne by the Beneficiary(ies) according to its rules and regulations, or the rates published by the European Commission at the time of such mission if reimbursed on the basis of simplified cost options;

+Travel and subsistence costs of any person taking part in the Action are eligible, including staff of the Beneficiaries, associates, affiliated entities and the final beneficiary(ies).

 Per diem rates published by the European Commission cover accommodation, meals, tips, local travel, and sundry expenses.
-Per diems are reimbursed or in any case the ceiling is fixed according to the number of nights spent on the event and not to the number of days.
-Per diems should be traceable to supporting schedules (number and names of staff, number of times the per diem was paid, per diem rates and countries concerned) and the Beneficiary's records (accounting, payroll, Human Resources).
+The ceiling is normally fixed according to the number of nights spent on the event.

+Per diems should be traceable to supporting schedules (number and names of staff, number of times the per diem was paid, per diem rates and countries concerned) and the Beneficiaries' records (accounting, payroll, Human Resources).